Select your Chevrolet model

 There are a couple of things to consider before deciding on the paint tools you will use to fix your vehicle.
 They are the size and location of the damage.
 There are several tools to choose from:

-- Chevy spray paint – is the best choice for big scratches or scrapes.
+- Touch Up Spray Paint – this is the best choice for big scratches or scrapes.
 All of our spray paint comes in 12oz spray canisters.

-- Jars of Chevy paints – pots are great for small scratches that require more attention to detail.
+- Touch Up Paint Jars – ERA Paints 1/4 ounce jars and dabbers (applicators) are great for small scratches that require more attention to detail.

-- Chevy touch up paint pens – are also useful for small areas of damage but have their drawbacks.
+- Touch up paint pens – are also useful for small areas of damage but have their drawbacks.

-At ERA, we do not sell Chevy touch up paint pens.
-They do not provide the quality that we have come to expect from the products we stock.
+At ERA Paints, we do not sell Chevy touch up paint pens.
+They do not provide the quality that we expect from the products we stock.
 Quality is of the utmost importance to us, and we want to give you the best tools available.
-Unfortunately, touch up paint pens do not provide the flawless factory finish that we want to offer our customers.
-For a Space Blue Metallic Malibu, a touch up paint pen would quickly begin to flake as they struggle to properly fix metallic Chevy colors.
+For a Space Blue Metallic Malibu, a touch up paint pen would not apply the paint a uniform manner.

-Jars of Chevy paint that come with small brushes attached to the end are the go-to choice for minor scratches or chips.
+Jars of Chevy paint that come with easy to use paint applicators included are the go-to choice for minor scratches or chips.

 Which equipment should I use to fix my Chevy?

 With the right equipment fixing your damaged vehicle is cheaper and more convenient than going to a costly body shop.
-Whether you are looking to fix a Suburban SUV or a Luxo Blue Chevy Volt, the right equipment is essential.
+Whether you are looking to fix a Suburban SUV or a Luxo Blue Chevy Volt, the right equi

 You should buy: